Skip to Content

 Step by step directions:

-Step 1: Melt the soy candle wax
+Step 1: Melt the soy wax flakes

-Step 2: Prepare your jars
+Step 2: Prepare candle jars

 While your wax melts, wipe out your Straight Sided Tumbler Jars with a small amount of isopropyl alcohol and a clean paper towel.
+This step ensures each candle container is ready for wicking.

 Once your wax is fully melted, add half of a Caribbean Blue dye block to the wax and stir.